-- Ensure my participant attends all practices, competitions and performances.
-If they will miss a practice or competition, I will notify the coach as soon as possible. - As a parent, I will not interfere with coaches. - I will not engage in inappropriate conduct whether on city of Las Vegas property or at any other location in connection to or arising from my child's participation in the cheer program.
+- Ensure my participant attends all practices, performances and activities.
+If they will miss a practice or performance, I will notify the coach as soon as possible. - As a parent, I will not interfere with coaches. - I will not engage in inappropriate conduct whether on city of Las Vegas property or at any other location in connection to or arising from my child's participation in the cheer/dance program.
 Inappropriate conduct is defined as conduct that is demeaning, harassing, belligerent, obscene, disrespectful, or disrupts events in connection to or arising from my child's participation in the cheer/dance program.
-Inappropriate behavior towards any parent, coach, participant, city of Las Vegas affiliate, volunteer or competition organizer shall not be tolerated and may result in the removal of my child from the program.
+Inappropriate behavior towards any parent, coach, participant, city of Las Vegas affiliate, volunteer or performance organizer shall not be tolerated and may result in the removal of my child from the program.

-- I will bring all concerns to the attention of the coaches by requesting a private meeting away from other parents and participants. - I will respect the requests from coaches regarding viewing practices. - I will demonstrate good sportsmanship by conducting myself in a manner that earns the respect of my child, other participants, parents, officials and coaches. - I will maintain self-control at all times and know my role.
-Participants- participate, Coaches-coach, Officials-officiate and Parents-parent. - As a parent, I understand that criticizing, name-calling, use of abusive language or gestures directed toward the coaches, officials, and/or any participating participant will not be permitted or tolerated. - I will pay class fees during designated registration dates. - I will pay for practice clothes, uniforms, bows, travel fees & competition payments on time.
+- I will bring all concerns to the attention of the coaches by requesting a private meeting away from other parents and participants. - I will respect the requests from coaches regarding viewing practices. - I will demonstrate good sportsmanship by conducting myself in a manner that earns the respect of my child, other participants, parents and coaches. - I will maintain self-control at all times and know my role.
+Participants- participate, Coaches-coach and Parents-parent. - As a parent, I understand that criticizing, name-calling, use of abusive language or gestures directed toward the coaches, organizations and/or any participating participant will not be permitted or tolerated. - I will pay class fees during designated registration dates. - I will pay for practice clothes, uniforms, bows and performance payments on time and as assigned by the program.